tikv/rfcs/text/0093-rocksdb-per-region.md

 ### Data layout

 A directory “tablets” will be created inside the data directory to store the data of the tablet.
-The tablet will be named as ${region_id}_${tablet_index}. tablet_index is the raft log index that the tablet is corresponding to when being created.
+The tablet will be named as `${region_id}_${tablet_index}`. `tablet_index` is the raft log index that the tablet is corresponding to when being created.
 For example, when region 2 is created by split, its index is initialized to 5, so its name is 2_5.
 A replica of region 2 is catching up data by snapshot, and the snapshot index is 11, then after applying the snapshot, the tablet name becomes 2_11.
-Adding tablet_index is to allow quickly cleaning and applying of data.
+Adding `tablet_index` is to allow quickly cleaning and applying of data.
 For example, there are still queries running on 2_5 while follower is about to apply a snapshot at index 11, the two directories can be kept and 2_5 can be deleted after all existing queries are finished.

 The old data directory “kv” will be deleted and not written any more.